simbo1905/prequel/README.md

 The background threads are a threadpool within DatabaseConfigObservable sized to match the DatabaseConfig db connection pool max size.

+Known issue: Canceling the subscription will prevent any more callbacks but does not stop Prequel from completing its iteration over the result set.

 Below is the original readme.

 Prequel - SQL is enough